HappyFunCorp/happy_seed/website/source/docs/README.03.roles.html.markdown

 ### What needs to be done?

-Define roles and abilities inside of the `abilities.rb` class.
+Define roles in the enum on the user model and abilities inside of the `abilities.rb` class per the directions in the cancan documentation [here.](https://github.com/ryanb/cancan/wiki/Defining-Abilities)